|On This Page:|

 - NIH Implements New Procedures to Protect NIH Application Data Sent to Peer Reviewers on Compact Disks

 Maintaining Confidentiality.
 Each NIH reviewer must certify that s/he has read and will abide by the NIH confidentiality and nondisclosure rules.
-See Confidentiality in NIH Peer Review.
+See Integrity and Confidentiality in NIH Peer Review.

 - NOT-OD-14-069 (3/28/2014): Maintaining Confidentiality in NIH Peer Review

 Declaring Lobbyist Status.
 Each NIH reviewer must certify that s/he is not a federally-registered lobbyist before participating in NIH peer review.
-See OFACP Policy of September 2012.
+See OFACP Policy of October 2014 (PDF - 114 KB).

 Managing Conflicts of Interest.
-Each NIH reviewer must certify that s/he has declared all known conflicts of interest before the review meeting, and after the meeting, that s/he did not participate in the evaluation of an application with which s/he has a conflict of interest.
+Before the review meeting, each NIH reviewer must certify that s/he has declared all known conflicts of interest, and after the meeting, that s/he did not participate in the evaluation of an application or proposal with which s/he has a conflict of interest.
 See:

 - Managing Conflict of Interest in NIH Peer Review of Grants and Contracts